SiriusZYZ/Notes/slbs/hrQA.md

   - **==Research:==** My research direction is also quite hard.
 There are tons of unexpected problems, from the availability of the data to the validation process.
 It's also a new direction of the research team, none of us has the background on flow profiling, including my mentor.
 But after 2 years of self-study, and propelling the process with others.
 We have got some data, although they are not comprehensive enough, but it's a good start.
 I also develop some forward process and inversion process.
 I am also establishing codes for the simulation process which, after my graduation, the other may use them as a complement of field experiment.
   - **==workshop:==** I also enjoyed a lot in the extra-curriculum activities.
 I joined a school-affiliated workshop when I was at my first year in the UESTC.
 So it has been like 5 years of service.
 We write articles of interesting stuff around the campus.
 I also made a lot of friends there.
 We are from a vast variety of majors, so we got inspired from others perspective and knowledge a lot.
   - **==Interest:==** I also maintain good health in the university, I swim a lot, and sometimes I will play badminton with my fellow teammates.
 I also develop an interest of photography, and cocktail making.
-  - So I would conclude my university life as challengeable but fruitful.
+  - So I would conclude my university life as challenging but fruitful.

 ## what do you see yourself in five year?